i Overview of the US healthcare system

 i Hospitals and primary care

 There have recently been other developments in this area as well, as innovators from other sectors of the economy become more involved in the delivery of healthcare.
 For instance, there has been a growing movement towards telemedicine, whereby providers and patients interface virtually rather than through an in-person office visit.
-Such opportunities can capitalise on improvements in technology to help offer increased access to primary care services, particularly in areas where providers are scarce or patients are not easily able to travel to provider offices.
+Capitalising on improvements in technology in this way can present opportunities to help offer increased access to primary care services, particularly in areas where providers are scarce or patients are not easily able to travel to provider offices.
 Another example is the announcement by business leaders Jeff Bezos of Amazon, Jamie Dimon of JPMorgan Chase, and investor Warren Buffett of a new health venture that aims to transform the delivery of healthcare to be headquartered in Boston, Massachusetts with noted author and physician, Atul Gawande as the chief executive officer, but with a promise of no profit motive.

 ii Electronic health records and privacy